fedora-haskell/fedora-haskell-tools/README.md

 Chain builds packages with wait-repo.
 Also checks that updated dependencies have been built first.

-Please be careful when using the build commands: eg for Rawhide this can easily cause package builds to take place in Koji when packages haven't been built yet for the latest disttag.

 See TODO for more planned features.